AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 The cost of geo-replication data transfer for Blob storage accounts can also be calculated by using the estimate for the amount of data written in case of a GRS or RA-GRS storage account.

+> [!NOTE]
-> [AZURE.NOTE] For a more detailed example about calculating the costs for using the hot or cool storage tier, please take a look at the FAQ titled *'What are Hot and Cool access tiers and how should I determine which one to use?'* in the [Azure Storage Pricing Page](/pricing/details/storage/).
+> For a more detailed example about calculating the costs for using the hot or cool storage tier, please take a look at the FAQ titled *'What are Hot and Cool access tiers and how should I determine which one to use?'* in the [Azure Storage Pricing Page](https://www.azure.cn/pricing/details/storage/).

 ### Migrating existing data
 A Blob storage account is specialized for storing only block and append blobs.
 Existing general-purpose storage accounts, which allow you to store tables, queues, files and disks, as well as blobs, cannot be converted to Blob storage accounts.
 To use the storage tiers, you will need to create new Blob storage accounts and migrate your existing data into the newly created accounts.